AlexandraHutchby/JavaScriptProjects/README.md

 # JavaScriptSmallProjects
-These are my small JavaScript projects
+These are my JavaScript projects